 Phase 1: Manual

 The Manual phase applies to companies that are likely beginning their global expansion journey and do not have translated content on their websites.
 During this phase, international maturity and requirements are low, and translation processes are unpredictable and ad hoc – most translations are manual and are chosen for specific use cases.
-Your best option here for handling the workload and adhering to a strict process is to outsource to a seasoned translation partner.
+Your best option here for handling the workload and adhering to a strict process is to work with a seasoned translation partner.
 By working with an expert, you can be sure that they will provide access to expert linguists, prioritize speed-to-market, and ensure the highest translation quality.
-If you insource in the genesis stages, you will be so overwhelmed by the sheer volume of needs, your quality and speed will suffer.
+If you decide to own translations in the genesis stages, you will be so overwhelmed by the sheer volume of needs, your quality and speed will suffer.

 Phase 1: Cost Considerations